christophstrasen/WorldObserver/docs_internal/api_proposal.md

       Query.from(roomAlarmStatusLqr, "roomAlarmStatus")
         :leftJoin(zombiesLqr, "zombie")
         :using({ roomAlarmStatus = "roomId", zombie = "roomId" })
-        -- row view: row.roomAlarmStatus, row.zombie ({} when no zombie in that room)
+        -- row view: observation.roomAlarmStatus, observation.zombie ({} when no zombie in that room)
   end,
 })
 ```